This policy outlines smoking and tobacco restrictions on properties owned or controlled by the University of Oregon.

 Any individual on University Property.

 For questions about this policy, please contact Human Resources at 541-346-3159.

-Policy updates approved by the president effective January 6, 2020.
+06 January 2020 - Policy updates approved by the university president

 The University of Oregon is committed to maintaining a healthy and safe learning, working, and living environment for our students, faculty, and staff, and other members of our community.
 Research shows that tobacco use in general constitutes a significant public health hazard.
 The University therefore strictly prohibits all Smoking or Tobacco Use on University Property and in University Vehicles.
 This policy applies to all persons, including but not limited to students, faculty, staff, contractors, and visitors.

 (a) “Smoking”: Inhaling, exhaling, burning, vaping or carrying any lighted or heated Tobacco or nicotine product, including legal smoking substances (e.g., dip replacements, kratom, salvia) that are not Tobacco.

 (b) “Tobacco”: All forms of Tobacco, including but not limited to cigarettes, cigars, shisha, pipes, water pipes (hookah), clove cigarettes, electronic cigarettes (e-cigarettes), and similar devices, and all forms of smokeless Tobacco including but not limited to chew, snus, snuff, sticks, strips and orbs.

 (c) “Tobacco Use”: Smoking, chewing, dipping or any other use of Tobacco products.